elenamarinaki/FAC22---Project_Collection/README.md

 - Real world `Fetch`
 - Building a searching app using the Guardian API
 - Learning about `JavaScript Debugging`, `Event Loop` and `Inspecting Network Activity`

+## Week 9

+- Learning testing in JavaScript